BitForgeCraftedCode/UsefulWebApps/README.md

 The application is hosted on an Ubuntu 24.04 server and placed behind a reverse proxy Nginx server.
 I followed the documentation [here](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-8.0&tabs=linux-ubuntu) and [here](https://www.digitalocean.com/community/tutorials/how-to-deploy-an-asp-net-core-application-with-mysql-server-using-nginx-on-ubuntu-18-04).
 The publish profile is set up to be self contained so no need to install dot net on the server.

 The vision or purpose of this app is to be an open source self hosted family organizer application.
-For now it is just a recipe and list application but future plans are to add weather, family calendar, family chat, a website aggregator, and maybe a customized (per user) home page.
+For now it is just a recipe, list, and weather application but future plans are to add, family calendar, family chat, a website aggregator, and maybe a customized (per user) home page.
 Maybe add an email server to support a better login system and other fun things.

 ## Build Directions local development

 1. Install and configure MySQL Community Server Version 8.0.37 was used for my development on PC.
 2. Clone and build the app with Visual Studio.
-3. Seed the Database with the SQL dump file in the repository.
+3. Seed the Database with the SQL dump file in the repository -- this is now really outdated and will no longer work (Too many data table changes behind).
+Thinking of a better way to do this.
 4. Run

 ## Back up and restore Windows